jeanem/html-slides/README.md

 Replace the name of the slide deck in the BodyContent and SlidesInfo imports in four spots within the App.js, components/PrintView.js and the components/SlideView.js

-## Building to place in another spot
+## Building to place slides in another hosting spot

 -   replace "html-slides" in two spots in package.json with slideshow name
 -   in the public/index.html replace "HTML Slides" in the title tag with the slideshow display name